mesos/mr-redis/README.md

 A minimalistic framework for Redis workload on Apache Mesos

-This framework supports the following freatures
+This framework supports the following features

  * Creates/Maintains Single Redis-instance
  * Creates/Maintains Redis-Instances with Master-Slave setup
  * Vertical Auto/Manual scaling of a running redis-instance in terms of memory
  * Provides a cli to manage/monitor the redis instances those are being created
- * A centralized persistance layer enabled by etcd
+ * A centralized persistance layer currently enabled by etcd

 For example